opset/openset/docs/build_install/build_tools.md

 gcc-7 --version
 ```

-## GDB 7.x or 8.x
+## GDB 7.x or 8.x (optional)

-The copy of GDB on your favorite Ubuntu install is probably as old as time.
+GDB is optional, but necessary if you wish to debug on Linux.The copy of GDB on your favorite Ubuntu install is probably as old as time.
 We can download and build it also.
 GDB is now in the 8+ range.

 ```
 mkdir ~/temp